Originally Published: 24 April 2024

 Observation: Defend your carefully considered marketing plans from internal pressure to pivot and change.
 Successful senior marketers ‘hold the wheel’ and steer their ship to success over months and years – not weeks.

 So there’s a snap-shot of my findings from my research – a longer and more detailed report with statistics to support will be published later this year.
-Email me if you’d like a copy ahead of publication.
+Email me: tim@shoot4themoon.co.uk if you’d like a copy ahead of publication.

 Tim Healey is founder and curator of Little Grey Cells.
-His marketing and brand management agency, Shoot 4 the Moon, makes your marketing the best it can be by assessing what’s working and what isn’t, establishing business and marketing goals, overlaying the most appropriate current industry best practice and then supporting you with implementation.
+His marketing and brand management agency, Shoot 4 the Moon, helps marketing teams be the best they can be.
 Is it time that you optimised your marketing efficiency and effectiveness?
 Email Tim.